data-edu/data-science-in-education/_book/index.md

 Josh:

-> I dedicate this book to Katie and Jonah.
-I also dedicate this to Teri, Joel, Aaron, and Jess, who took an interest in it from its beginning through its completion.
+> To Katie and Jonah and to Teri, Joel, Aaron, and Jess, who took an interest in it from its beginning through its completion.

 Isabella: